TymeFly/eel/docs/The EEL Language.md

 ## Functions that return default values

-Some of the [Standard functions](#Standard-functions) allow the expression to pass a default values that is returned if the function is unable to perform its normal operation.
+Some of the [Eel functions](#eel-functions) allow the expression to pass a default values that is returned if the function is unable to perform its normal operation.

 For example `indexOf( text, subString { , defaultFunc } )` will return -1 if the search string is not present in the